presto-game-installer/presto/README.md

 - Add a cancel button to stop the current operation

 #### Mid-term TODOs:
-- Restrict games from being installed on non-supported platforms
-  - Add a way to overide this to see all games
-  - Add a way to allow linux to install windows games w/ Proton
 - Possible support for Intel Macs vs Apple Silicon Macs?
 - Possible support for non-appimage linux binaries?
 - Better filtering/sorting options